Getting started with service accounts

 If you no longer need the service account, delete it:

-- Go to the folder that the service account belongs to.
+- In the management console, select the folder the service account belongs to.

 - Go to the Service accounts tab.

-- Click next to the service account and select Delete service account.
+- Click next to the service account and select Delete.

 - Confirm the deletion.